Our Environmental Commitment

 a coalition of NGO’s, forest managers, timber traders, retailers and representatives of local people’s groups.
 The aim was to raise the standards of forest management and to create openness in the timber supply chain through an internationally recognised timber certification process.

-The Programme for the Endorsement of Forest Certification schemes (PEFC) and the Australian Forestry Standard (AFS)
+The Programme for the Endorsement of Forest Certification schemes (PEFC) and Responsible Wood Schemes

-The Programme for the Endorsement of Forest Certification schemes is an independent, not-for-pro t, non-governmental organisation founded in 1999, which promotes sustainably managed forests through independent third-party certification.
+The Programme for the Endorsement of Forest Certification schemes is an independent, not-for-profit, non-governmental organisation founded in 1999, which promotes sustainably managed forests through independent third-party certification.

-Gunnersen has AFS/PEFC Chain of Custody certification and the certificate number for all sites is SA-PEFC/COC-001966.
+Gunnersen has RW/PEFC Chain of Custody certification and the certificate number for all sites is SA-PEFC/COC-001966.

 Chain of Custody Certification (CoC)

-Gunnersen is Chain of Custody (CoC) certified under the Forest Stewardship Council (FSC), Australian Forest Certification Scheme (AFCS) and the (PEFC) Programme for the Endorsement of Forest Certification schemes.
+Gunnersen is Chain of Custody (CoC) certified under the Forest Stewardship Council (FSC), Responsible Wood Certification Scheme (RW) and the (PEFC) Programme for the Endorsement of Forest Certification schemes.
 Together with our Responsible Forest Product Purchasing Policy, our CoC certification helps to reassure Gunnersen clients that certified products purchased from us are from legal, well-managed forests, delivered to them by a participating distribution company.

 Gunnersen has taken care to ensure that an appropriate supply chain management framework is in place to maintain CoC system integrity.Further, the integration of Gunnersen’s CoC system with its Management Information System (MIS) strengthens the company’s commitment to good management principles.
 For all directly employed personnel and contractors these include occupational health and safety in the workplace, workplace rights and workplace training and development.